-We have foreign currency risks related to our revenues and operating expenses denominated in currencies other than the U.S. dollar, primarily the Euro, British Pound Sterling, Canadian dollar, Swiss franc and Australian dollar.
-Revenues outside of North America as a percentage of revenue was 29%, and 26%, during the nine months ended September 31, 2012 and 2011, respectively.
+We have foreign currency risks related to our revenue and operating expenses denominated in currencies other than the U.S. dollar, primarily the Euro and British Pound Sterling.
+Revenues outside of North America as a percentage of total revenues were 30% and 28% during the three months ended March 31, 2013 and 2012, respectively.
 Changes in exchange rates may negatively affect our revenue and other operating results as expressed in U.S. dollars.

-We have experienced and will continue to experience fluctuations in our net income (loss) as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
-We recognized foreign currency gains of \$0.9 million and foreign currency loss of \$0.5 million in the nine months ended September 30, 2012 and 2011, respectively.
+We have experienced and will continue to experience fluctuations in our net income as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
+For the most part, we are unable to accurately forecast the changes in exchange rates and consequent gains and losses from such fluctuations.
+We recognized a foreign currency net loss of \$0.1 million in the three months ended March 31, 2013.
+We recognized foreign currency net gains of \$0.5 million in the three months ended March 31, 2012.
 While we have not engaged in the hedging of our foreign currency transactions to date, we are presently evaluating the costs and benefits of initiating such a program and may in the future hedge selected significant transactions denominated in currencies other than the U.S. Dollar.